FFmpeg/FFmpeg/SMP/readme.txt

 Many of the possible FFmpeg dependencies (and there dependencies) are available in the ShiftMediaProject repositories.
 However the following is a list of possible extra dependency options that require external downloads:
     1) opengl (requires glext)
-		a) Download glext from the glext homepage.
+		a) Download glext.h and wglext.h from opengl.org.
-		b) Extract all the header files into OutputDir/include/gl/*.
+		b) Save the header files into OutputDir/include/gl/*.
     2) opencl (requires latest Intel/AMD or NVIDIA OpenCL SDK)
 		a) Download either the "Intel OpenCL SDK", "AMD OpenCL SDK" or the "NVIDIA CUDA SDK" from their respective suppliers.
 		b) Install the downloaded SDK wherever desired.